 Let’s say a goal is 10 new clients a month, that would be a cost of $5820 in advertising based on the above numbers.
 The advantage is once you know your numbers you can scale up and down as needed.
 Your conversion numbers may be more or less, this is just an example.

 SEO on the other hand works by ranking your website pages based on the searches and location a searcher is in at the time.
 SEO also considers the device you are using (mobile vs desktop), and it does an o.k. job at giving results based on what we call search intent.
-For example, if you are searching for ball bearing manufactures, you will most likely get search results across the USA and even internationally.
-If you search buy ball bearings, or motorcycle bearings you will most likely get a mix of GMB (Google My Business, Maps and Local results, and maybe some national results).
+For example, if you are searching for ball bearing manufacturers, you will most likely get search results across the USA and even internationally.
+If you search buy ball bearings or motorcycle bearings you will most likely get a mix of GMB (Google My Business, Maps, and Local results, and maybe some national results).
 Google knows the second search is most likely someone interested in finding a local distributor to purchase bearings.

-The how of SEO is way beyond the scope of this article, however, one of the first steps in ranking a site is to help the site gain credibility with Google’s algorythm but doing the things that it expects a real company to do (and that make sense to do both for Google and for human visitors), and do them effectively and at a high enough level that Google starts to take notice.
+The how of SEO is way beyond the scope of this article, however, one of the first steps in ranking a site is to help the site gain credibility with Google’s algorithm but doing the things that it expects a real company to do (and that make sense to do both for Google and for human visitors), and do them effectively and at a high enough level that Google starts to take notice.
 Over time we start to target more specific keywords as the site gains credibility.
 Once we are ranking for some keywords in a few areas, we know what we are doing is working.
 Then we can start to work on new keywords and/or locations.
-The credibility we built for the website and brand remain in place and we are starting from a huge advantage vs. a new competitor that we may be up against.
+The credibility we built for the website and brand remains in place and we are starting from a huge advantage vs. a new competitor that we may be up against.

 As you can see, SEO takes longer, has more moving parts, but increases its effectiveness over time.
 The majority of web searchers will choose to click on a natural organic result vs. an ad.
 So SEO has a better chance of attracting clicks vs. an ad shown on the same page.
 Both work, so a good mix is usually to do both.
 That strategy is for another article.